euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 ------------

 The solar corona is a hot (~1MK) magnetised plasma.
-Such an environment, difficult to reproduce in a laboratory, is of great interest to physics (e.g. basic plasma physics, development of nuclear fusion).
+Such an environment, difficult to reproduce in a laboratory, is of great importance in physics (e.g. basic plasma physics, development of nuclear fusion).
 It is important also in the context of general astronomy, in understanding other stars and the mechanisms which heat the corona - considered one of the major unanswered questions in astronomy.
-On a more practical level, with our society's increasing reliance on space-based technology, we are increasingly prone to the effects of geoeffective solar phenomena such as flares and Coronal Mass Ejections (CMEs).
-These can damage electronic infrastructure essential for our modern society.
+On a more practical level, with our society's growing reliance on space-based technology, we are increasingly prone to the effects of geoeffective solar phenomena such as flares and Coronal Mass Ejections (CMEs).
+These can damage the electronic infrastructure which plays an essential role in our modern society.
 In order to be able to predict these phenomena, we must first understand their formation and development.
 The sources of energy for these events can cause localised heating in the corona, and coronal temperature distributions are therefore a widely studied topic within solar physics.
 Active regions, which are regions of newly-emerged magnetic flux from the solar interior associated with sunspots, are of particular interest since they are often the source regions for the most damaging eruptive events and the distribution of temperatures can give us unique and valuable information on the initial conditions of eruptions.

 It is not yet technologically feasible to send probes into the low coronal environment.
 Our current understanding of the corona is based on remote-sensing